aaossa/Computer-Security-Algorithms/README.md

 * **Fast Hashing Passwords** Cryptographic hash functions shouldn't be used to hash passwords directly

 * **Salt Alone Won't Save You** Salting password hashes is important, but not enough on it's own

+* **Cut and Paste Attack On AES-ECB** Create a valid ciphertext without knowledge of the key using some copypaste